How Hard is it to be a Star? Convex Geometry and the Real Hierarchy: Introduction

+The result from convex geometry behind the \VR-membership in Theorem~\ref{thm:starVR} is \Krass's characterization of star-shapedness.
+As part of the \VR-hardness argument we establish a new \ER-hardness result which may be of independent interest: testing whether a polynomial contains a zero in the unit ball is \ER-complete, even if the polynomial is strictly positive outside the unit ball, see Theorem~\ref{thm:bdfeasstrong} for details.

 \begin{remark}[Assumptions] \Krass's characterization needs compactness, which is why we require compactness in Theorem~\ref{thm:starVR}.
-We also require the set to be non-empty, since testing non-emptiness is \ER-complete, and non-empty sets are not star-shaped by definition; so Theorem~\ref{thm:starVR} would not hold without the non-emptiness assumption (unless $\ER = \VR$), or we redefine empty sets to be star-shaped (which is not done traditionally).
+We also require the set to be non-empty, since testing non-emptiness is \ER-complete, and empty sets are not star-shaped by definition; so Theorem~\ref{thm:starVR} would not hold without the non-emptiness assumption (unless $\ER = \VR$), or we redefine empty sets to be star-shaped (which is not done traditionally).
+Therefore, in the language of complexity theory, Theorem~\ref{thm:starVR} is about star-shapedness as a promise problem, rather than as a decision problem: we are making assumptions about the input we cannot verify within the complexity class within which we classify the problem~\cite{G06}.

 On the other hand, being bounded is \VR-complete~\cite[Proposition 6.4,Corollary 9.4]{BC09}.
 The complexity of being closed for a semialgebraic set is unknown; for a basic semialgebraic set, it is known to be \VR-complete~\cite[Theorem 6.15]{BC09}; since our smooth regions are basic semialgebraic sets it follows that testing compactness for smooth regions lies in \VR.
 So we could modify Theorem~\ref{thm:starVR} to state that testing whether a non-empty smooth region is star-shaped and compact is \VR-complete. \end{remark}